Festival date: May 28 to June 2, 2020

 By submitting a film, the entrant guarantees that he or she owns all rights to the film (in particular intellectual property) and that no third-party rights will be infringed by a screening or any other use for the purposes of the festival.
 Should the rights of third parties nevertheless be violated, the festival will indemnify the submitter.

-In the case of a selection, the submitted film may be shown indefinitely in the course of the festival.
-Should the film win a prize at VIS 2019, it may also be shown twice as part of best-of programs following the festival.
+In the case of a selection, the submitted film may be shown several times (including repetitions) during the festival period.
+Should the film win a prize at VIS 2020, it may also be shown twice as part of best-of programs following the festival.
 In this case, the entrant will be notified in advance.

 With the submission of the film, the festival is permitted to use the film title, credits and the name of the director as well as film stills and film excerpts (max.
 40 seconds) for general promotion within the framework of reporting on the festival (incl.
 TV, web, cinema, showreel).
 The festival also reserves the right to make a password-protected copy of the film accessible to representatives of the press or selected industry professionals.

-All submitted viewing links are automatically part of the video library.
-The viewing links are available to all accredited guests for individual viewing, unless the festival has received a written notification to the contrary by April 30, 2019.
-The video library is password-protected; only accredited guests have access during the festival on site and online until June 10, 2019.
+For the video library, we require a (password-protected) viewing link on a public online platform (e.g. Vimeo) that will be active from May 28 to June 30, 2020.
+All selected competition entries are automatically part of the video library.
+The viewing links are available to all accredited guests for individual viewing.
+The video library is password-protected; only accredited guests have access during the festival on site and online until June 30, 2020.
 Participation in the video library is free of charge.

 With the submission for VIS, the festival is permitted to use the data provided for the purpose of processing the festival and its archives.
 This consent is the legal basis for the data processing (according to the EU General Data Protection Regulation—GDPR).
 The data will only be stored for as long as is necessary for the above-mentioned purpose and will not be passed on to third parties.
 Further information on data protection and rights under the GDPR can be found on our website under “Data Protection Declaration”.